MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 - We added the ability to target specific agent from cloud to test for agent connectivity.

 ### Fixed issues
-- Release 1.4.18.0 had a bug where the PowerShell cmdlet for DSSO was using the login Windows credentials instead of the admin credentials provided while running ps.
+- Release 1.4.18.0 had a bug where the PowerShell cmdlet for DSSO was using the login Windows credentials instead of the admin credentials provided while running PowerShell.
 As a result of which it wasn't possible to enable DSSO in multiple forests through the Microsoft Entra Connect user interface.
 - A fix was made to enable DSSO simultaneously in all forest through the Microsoft Entra Connect user interface

 ## 1.4.32.0